-Traditionally, parents worry about whether children are eating enough but based on the rise in childhood obesity (currently about 11% in Singapore), parents also have to be mindful of overeating AND eating the wrong types of foods.
+Traditionally, parents worry about whether children are eating enough but based on the rise in childhood obesity (2011 – 11% and updated in 2017 – increased to 13% in Singapore), parents also have to be mindful of overeating AND eating the wrong types of foods.

 MarcieMom: Thank you Anna for helping us figure out how we can actually get our kids to eat the healthy meal we’ve prepared.
 We assume that parents have the knowledge to serve a healthy meal of half plate fruits and vegetables (the more colour, the better), a quarter of protein and a quarter of whole grains.
 Let’s overcome the potential obstacles in each food group!

 For fruits, the common ones in Singapore are apples, oranges, pears, grapes, strawberries and mangoes.
 Within these fruits, we have red, orange, green, purple and yellow!
 Would you reckon it is more attractive to kids to be served a variety of colours within a meal or rotating each fruit?
 What is the serving size in each case?
 Must they be organic?

 Anna Jacob: Fruits are rich in many vitamins, some minerals and dietary fibre.
 Brightly colored fruits also have many natural plant compounds that are now known to be beneficial to health.
 For example, beta-carotene in yellow-orange fruits supports healthy skin and anthocyanins in red fruit may benefit heart health.

 Beta-carotene in yellow-orange fruits supports healthy skin and anthocyanins in red fruit may benefit heart health.

 There are basically five colored types of fruit: